Government College of Applied Human Science

-Government College of Applied Human Science is a government college formerly known as the College of Home Economics.
+Government College of Applied Human Science is a government women’s college formerly known as the College of Home Economics.

 History

 The Ford Foundation, Oklahoma State University, and the government of East Pakistan started the college in 1961 with just twenty-five students.
 This is the first college of Bangladesh for studying home economics.
 Mrs. Hamida Khanam was the founder principal of this college.